rohan-v8rma/Tech-Tips/Networking/README.md

 - Since this application-related data is stored on the *server's memory*, the *information and functionality core to the application* is lost if a server goes down/restarts, since memory is volatile.

-- This is why in web development we often use stateless resource controllers which distribute the infromation necessary to the running of the application.
+- This is why in web development we often use stateless resource controllers which distribute the information necessary to the running of the application.

   This way the application does not rely heavily on the holding of data on the *server's memory*, for retrieval.

-  > ***Note***: An example of this is how HTTP, which is a [*stateless protocol*](#stateless-protocols), is partially made *stateful* with the help of cookies and caching on the client side (in the browser), instead of the server side.
+## How a stateless protocol like HTTP, is made somewhat *stateful* using Cookies

-  >
+This is an example of how an application reduces its dependency on the server for information retrieval.

-  > Every cookie is re-transmitted in both directions to try to "fake" some amount of a "session" for the user's sake.
+HTTP, which is a [*stateless protocol*](#stateless-protocols), is partially made *stateful* with the help of cookies and caching on the client side (in the browser), instead of the server side.

-  >
+Every cookie is re-transmitted in both directions to try to "fake" some amount of a "session" for the user's sake.

-  > The servers don't hold any resources open for any given client across requests -- each one starts from scratch.
+The servers don't hold any resources open for any given client across requests -- each one starts from scratch.

-Examples of things which make an application *stateful*:
+### Examples of things which make an application *stateful*

 - **Does the application have a file open, positioned at byte 225?**